onlinecity/devops-tools/README.md

   * __bootstrap-envrc-private__ - this command will setup direnv for using a private .envrc file
   * __bootstrap-pre-commit__ - this command will create a basic pre-commit config with yamllint and tflint
   * __bootstrap-taskfile__ - this command will create a taskfile including common taskfile from the repo
+  * __bootstrap-release-please__ - this command will create a release-please github action file

 #### TODO (future plans ?)